How to build inbound links to improve your webpage ranking in search engine results

 Published on September 12, 2018

-One of the best ways to show search engines that your website is relevant to your targeted keywords (as you’ve learnt in our other blog post on search query brainstorm and validation) is to have a decent number of quality referrals to your website.
-By referrals, I mean, obtaining visitors from other external websites and social media accounts.
+One of the best ways to show search engines that your website is relevant to your targeted search qeuries (as you’ve learnt in our other blog post on search query brainstorm and validation) is to have a decent number of quality referrals to your website.
+By referrals, I mean, acquiring visitors from external websites and social media accounts.

 When search engines see that your website is receiving traffic from these other sources, it will immediately see your website as being ‘popular’ and ‘authoritative’ and therefore, are more likely to bump your website up the organic page rankings in search engines results.